olivermaerz/wp-consent-receipt/readme.txt

 == Description ==

 A Consent Receipt plugin for Wordpress.
-A Consent Receipt plugin for Wordpress.
 The WP Consent Receipt plugin can be called from themes and other plugins via the wp_consent_receipt_button filter hook:

 `
 if (has_filter('wp_consent_receipt_button')) {